Study Mechanical Engineering

 Production engineering deals with the development and use of manufacturing processes, machine tools, with the methods of quality assurance, production metrology, process design, factory and logistics planning for parts production and assembly, and ergonomic design.

-In the seventh semester of the Diploma course Process Engineering and Natural Materials Technology there are no lectures.
-Instead, this period is reserved for a mandatory specialized internship, during which students can gain practical experience and apply their knowledge in industrial companies or non-university research institutions.
-The internship lasts 15 weeks and serves as an important orientation for the students and their subject focus in the further course of study.
-The program is completed in the 10th semester with the writing of a diploma thesis or in the 6th semester with the writing of a bachelor thesis.
+There are no scheduled lectures in the seventh semester of the Diploma in Mechanical Engineering.
+This period is reserved for a compulsory internship in which students can gain practical experience and apply their knowledge in industrial companies or non-university research institutions.
+The internship lasts for 15 weeks and serves as an important orientation for the student's specialist focus in the further course of study.
+The course is completed in the 10th semester with the writing of a diploma thesis or in the 6th semester with the writing of a bachelor's thesis.

-Cliché or truth - seating for students in mechanical engineering
+Cliché or truth - seating for Mechanical Engineering students

-Do you have to be good at math and physics to study mechanical engineering?
-How much truth is there in the plaid shirt cliché?
-Students from the Faculty of Mechanical Science and Engineering answer these and many other questions in "Sitzgelegenheit".
-In this Youtube format, students, employees or alumni of TU Dresden are asked interesting questions from the community.
+Do I have to be good at math and physics to study mechanical engineering?
+How much truth is there in the checked shirt cliché?
+Students answer these and many other questions in the "Sitzgelegenheit".
+In this YouTube format, students, employees or alumni of TU Dresden are asked interesting questions from the community.

 © TU Dresden 2022

-Difficult choice with the large selection of fields of study in mechanical engineering at TU Dresden - Q&A with Johannes
+Spoilt for choice with the large selection of degree courses in mechanical engineering at TU Dresden - Q&A with Johannes

-Studying Mechanical Engineering - but what does that actually mean? 🔧 Aerospace Engineering, General Mechanical Engineering, Automotive Engineering, Lightweight Construction - so many specialization directions but what is the right one for me?
-What prior knowledge do I need to study Mechanical Engineering?
-Student Johannes gives an insight into his studies at the TU Dresden.
-Professor Brosius provides further information on the course of study in a course presentation.
+Studying mechanical engineering - but what does that actually mean? 🔧 Aerospace engineering, general mechanical engineering, automotive engineering, lightweight construction - so many specializations, but which one is right for me?
+What prior knowledge do I need for a mechanical engineering degree?
+Student Johannes gives an insight into his studies at TU Dresden.
+Professor Brosius provides further information on the degree program in a course introduction

 © TU Dresden

-Graduates of this degree program have a wide range of employment opportunities, e.g. in research, design and product development, factory and plant planning, production preparation and production, machine and plant maintenance, quality assurance, work design and industrial form design, management and marketing.
-They also take on tasks in the public sector or work as self-employed persons in an engineering office.
-Depending on the chosen field of study and specialization, graduates can work as computational engineers, e.g. for solid mechanics, fluid mechanics or thermodynamics, as designers, operating engineers, technologists, production computer scientists or designers for general mechanical, apparatus and plant engineering as well as for such special branches of industry as power engineering, machine tool or processing machine engineering, automotive and materials handling technology, rail and aircraft technology, toolmaking, technical building equipment or textile and clothing technology.
-For graduates who wish to work primarily in research, there is the possibility of earning a doctorate (Dr.-Ing.) in a doctoral program.
+Graduates of the degree program have a wide range of employment opportunities, e.g. in research, design and product development, factory and plant planning, production preparation and production, machine and plant maintenance, quality assurance, work design and industrial design, management and marketing.
+They also take on tasks in the public sector or work as self-employed in an engineering office.
+Depending on the chosen field of study and specialization, graduates can work as calculation engineers, e.g. for solid mechanics, fluid mechanics or thermodynamics, as design engineers, production engineers, technologists, production computer scientists or designers for general mechanical, apparatus and plant engineering as well as for such special branches of industry as energy machine, machine tool or processing machine engineering, automotive and conveyor technology, rail and aircraft technology, toolmaking, technical building equipment or textile and clothing technology.
+Graduates who wish to work primarily in research have the opportunity to obtain a doctorate (Dr.-Ing.).

-How satisfied are students in the mechanical engineering program?
-Independent evaluations of the study program are provided by Studycheck.de
+How satisfied are students on the Mechanical Engineering degree program?
+Independent evaluations of the degree program can be found at Studycheck.de

 Studienberatung